Larry Mogelonsky, MBA, P. Eng.

 LMA’s first hotel client was Preferred Hotels & Resorts.
 Over the four years working with them, LMA moved from the traditional agency relationship to become a true business partner, managing their entire long-term strategic plan.
 As part of this assignment, Larry was given the responsibility of meeting at least half of the property owners over a six-month period.
 This not only meant traveling across the world, but also gaining a real understanding of the fundamentals of hospitality.

-More recently, while still retaining the role of chairman emeritus at LMA, Larry and his son, Adam, jointly founded Hotel Mogel Consulting Limited.
+More recently, Larry together with his son, Adam, jointly founded Hotel Mogel Consulting Limited.
 The genesis for their new company was to help hotel developers, owners and operators understand the best way for their properties to survive and prosper in this tumultuous period of technological disruption.

 Presenting concepts, objectives, strategies and executions as unique elements is often a hard sell because nowadays we measure everything, often for the sake of reaching some esoteric ‘deliverable’ metric.
 While we applaud this objective-setting trend, often this approach foregoes strategic considerations, and this is where Hotel Mogel comes in.
 Of course, we like to measure results too, but we focus on what truly counts.
-Along these lines, a specialty of the consultancy has been in pioneering the need for technological advances in the service and association sector by producing web strategies and comprehensive implementation programs.
+Along these lines, a specialty of the consultancy has been in pioneering the need for technological advances in the hospitality industry by developing strategies and comprehensive implementation programs.

-Larry, together with Adam as editor and researcher, write multiple syndicated columns for seven hospitality industry based publications every week with roughly 150 articles posted annually (950+ in total) and 175,000 readers.
-Larry has also published four books on hospitality management and marketing.
+Larry, together with Adam as editor and researcher, write multiple syndicated columns for seven hospitality industry based publications every week with roughly 150 articles posted annually (1,000+ in total) and 175,000 readers.
+Together they have published five books on hospitality management and marketing.
 As a much sought-after speaker at conferences worldwide, Larry has presented in Toronto, Sydney, Berlin, Florence, Kiev, Barcelona, Madrid, Lisbon, London, Tokyo and more than two dozen US venues, always with the overall goal of helping hoteliers understand current market challenges and adapt accordingly.
-As well, Larry has been recognized by HSMAI (Hotel Sales and Marketing Association International) as one of the Top 25 Minds in Hospitality, one of only three Canadians to hold this distinction.